KhaledAlkilane89/KhaledAlkilane89.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our papper has been accepted for publication at [Expert Systems with Applications](https://www.sciencedirect.com/science/article/abs/pii/S0957417423010047).
+Our papper has been accepted for publication at [Expert Systems with Applications](https://www.sciencedirect.com/science/article/abs/pii/S0957417423010047). :zap: